hipay/hipay-docs/platform-hipay-omnichannel/overview/1-intro.md

 | `order_point` | Alphabetic | No | No | Order point used by customers to place orders.
 This parameter accepts two values: `web` or `store`.
 If your customer is ordering from a tablet in your store, you must provide `store` (the `web` value is only useful for e-reservation orders). **Providing a value is strongly recommended.**
 | `pos_transaction_lifetime` | Numeric | No | Yes | Lifetime of the transaction on the payment terminal, in seconds.
 If the transaction has not been processed within this timeframe, it will transition to the *expired* status.
 We recommend you to provide a value of `60`, which equals to 1 minute.

-You also need to send other global parameters related to the order, such as the amount, the customer's e-mail address, etc. All these parameters are documented in the [HiPay Enterprise Gateway API section](/doc-api/enterprise/gateway/#!/payments/requestNewOrder).
+You also need to send other global parameters related to the order, such as the amount, the customer's e-mail address, etc. All these parameters are documented in the [HiPay Omnichannel Gateway API section](/doc-api/omnichannel/api/#!/payments/requestNewOrder).

 #### Call example